TobiasSekan/DailyKanji/readme.md

   * Hiragana or Katakana to Roomaji, Only Hiragana to Roomaji, Only Katakana to Roomaji
   * Roomaji to Hiragana or Katakana, Only Roomaji to Hiragana, Only Roomaji to Katakana
   * Hiragana to Katakana or Katakana to Hiragana, Only Hiragana to Katakana, Only Katakana to Hiragana
+* 6 Kana types
+  * Gojuuon, Gojuuon with dakuten, Gojuuon with handakuten
+  * Yooon, Yooon with dakuten, Yooon with handakuten
-* Test can be answered via left mouse click, number key and menu
+* Test can be answered via left mouse click, number key, menu entry or gamepad buttons
 * Switch to previous test or next test
 * Running answer timer, when time is over the test is automatically answered wrong
 * Highlight wrong and correct answers, when answer was wrong
 * Show hint of all possible answers, when answer was wrong (can be hide and change via menu)
-* Count answer times (separates counter for Hiragana and Katakana)
+* Wrong answered tests will be ask more often
 * Can show only similar answers
-* Changeable answer count (from two answers up to ten answers)
-* Changeable answer time (from one seconds up to fifteen seconds)
-* Changeable error time (from one point five seconds to ten seconds)
+* Changeable answer count, answer time, error highlight, error highlight time, ...
+* Count right and wrong answers and answer times (separates counter for each Hiragana and Katakana)
-* Statistics can individual reset via menu
+* Separate window for statistics, statistics can individual reset via menu
-* Automatically load and save test statistics and settings

 ## Pictures (under Windows 10)
 ![Daily Kanji 1](Documentation/Pictures/DailyKanji1.png)